24bisquitz/dv8p3845/README.md

 - **Rotation**

 ## Overall impression:
+OS consumes about 2-10% CPU and 64% RAM in idle mode - more than LXDE.
 Firefox is preinstalled.
 Lots of GUI settings.

 # ElementaryOS 5.1 Hera (18.04.3 Ubuntu LTS)
 ## Installation:
+Installation takes a lot of time - over 51 min.
 ## Things that work OOTB: :+1:
 - **Bluetooth**
 - **Wifi**